Section 2. Departure Procedures

 ATC, specifying the earliest time an aircraft may depart.
 ATC will use “release times” in

 (Aircraft identification) released for departure at (time in hours and/or minutes).

-Expect Departure Clearance Time (EDCT).
+- Expect Departure Clearance Time (EDCT).
 The EDCT is the runway release time assigned to an aircraft included in traffic management programs.
 Aircraft are expected to depart no earlier than 5 minutes before, and no later than 5 minutes after the EDCT.

-If practical, pilots departing uncontrolled airports should obtain IFR clearances prior to becoming airborne when two‐way communications with the controlling ATC facility is available.
+- If practical, pilots departing uncontrolled airports should obtain IFR clearances prior to becoming airborne when two‐way communications with the controlling ATC facility is available.

-Departure Control is an approach control function responsible for ensuring separation between departures.
+- Departure Control is an approach control function responsible for ensuring separation between departures.
 So as to expedite the handling of departures, Departure Control may suggest a takeoff direction other than that which may normally have been used under VFR handling.
 Many times it is preferred to offer the pilot a runway that will require the fewest turns after takeoff to place the pilot on course or selected departure route as quickly as possible.
 At many locations particular attention is paid to the use of preferential runways for local noise abatement programs, and route departures away from congested areas.

-When a departure is to be vectored immediately following takeoff, the pilot will be advised prior to takeoff of the initial heading to be flown but may not be advised of the purpose of the heading.
+- When a departure is to be vectored immediately following takeoff, the pilot will be advised prior to takeoff of the initial heading to be flown but may not be advised of the purpose of the heading.
 When the initial heading will take the aircraft off an assigned procedure (for example, an RNAV SID with a published lateral path to a waypoint and crossing restrictions from the departure end of runway), the controller will assign an altitude to maintain with the initial heading.